MELISSA LAVEAUX

 NEW ALBUM

-Four years after “Mama forgot her name was miracle”, the Canadian Mélissa Laveaux returns with a fifth album due for early 2026.
+Four years after “Mama forgot her name was miracle”, the Canadian Mélissa Laveaux returns with a fifth album in March 2026.
 As a crossing between life and death, this new album summons mythology, family memory and political commitment.
 Death becomes a companion, an inspiration and a musical motif, never taboo in his Haitian heritage.
 Between indie pop with psychedelic accents, and collaborations with loved ones, the album resonates like a manifesto: vulnerability is a weapon, and artists—especially women — are dangerous.

 Born in Montreal to a Haitian family and settled in France for more than fifteen years, Mélissa Laveaux has established herself as a unique voice on the international scene.
 Singer-songwriter and guitarist, she navigates between folk, pop and world music, mixing hypnotic fingerpicking, Caribbean heritages and rock influences.
 Revealed by Camphor & Copper (2008) and acclaimed with Radyo Siwèl (2018), her hybrid and committed work, combining the intimate and the political spheres, builds album after album a strong link to the audience.